chriscamacho/mgl-examples/readme.md

 can be set per sprite.

 * each sprite has its own size, tint and texture
+* textures are using a TexutureArray a vertical strip
 * demonstrates mouse dragging
+* a dragged sprite can be rotate and sized with mouse wheel and A & Z keys
 * script recognises when not run in a virtual environment and self activates